 Polish, Ukrainian, Russian?
 In Search of the Billick Family Ethnicity

-Determining the ethnicity of Louis Billick (Lukas Bilyk) is a challenging endeavor.
+At first glance, determining the ethnicity of Louis Billick (Lukas Bilyk) appears to be a messy endeavor.
 Early twentieth-century records reflect the chaotic geopolitical milieu of Central Europe at that time.
 Modern-day Poland and Ukraine and Hungary did not exist as political entities: these ethnic peoples were bound by the borders of Russia and Austria-Hungary.
-But, first, the most obvious ethnic artifact we have: Louis’s surname.
-It is an extremely common Ukrainian (or Rusyn, see below) surname (there are tens of thousands of “Bilyk” persons in the Ancestry.com database).

 The S.S.
 Amerika Arriving Passenger List

-The existing documentary records for Louis Billick offer hints of his origins but also contribute to a clouded picture.
+The existing documentary records for Louis Billick offer other hints of his origin.

 We assume that the Arriving Passenger list for April 1, 1906, that references Lukas Bilyk is our Louis Billick.
 He was born in 1878, is married and headed for McKeesport, Pennsylvania.
-He is listed as a citizen of Austria, of the Ruthenian race.
+He is listed as a citizen of Austria, of the Ruthenian race with his last place of residence in a quite indecipherable scribble that appears to be something like “Torczany,” a decidedly Galician-like place name.
+Louis is said to be meeting a “Mikolaj Makuch” in the U.S., a common Ukrainian first and last name combination, especially in the Lviv Oblast district.

 Surnames

-As discussed earlier, Louis’s surname, “Bilyk,” is almost certainly Ukrainian.
-Tekla’s “Holowka” surname was very common among both Polish and Ukrainian populations and is frequently found today in ethnic communities in the U.S. and Canada.
+As discussed earlier, Louis’s surname, “Bilyk,” is certainly Ukrainian.
+Tekla’s “Holowka” (or Holoka; Ukrainian “Голока / Голука / Голоха”) surname was very common among Galician-Ukrainian populations of the Zolochiv region and is frequently found today in ethnic communities in the U.S. and Canada.
 Equally relevant here is the fact that a number of “Holowka” emigres listed in other Arriving Passenger Lists around 1905-1910, record their ethnicity as “Ruthenian”; with a few reporting their birthplace as “Galizia.”

 Other Document Hints